A Brief History of Sri Lanka

 Furthermore in 1972 the name of the country was officially changed from Ceylon to Sri Lanka.

 In 1976 the Tamil United Liberation Front was formed.
 They demanded a separate Tamil state.
-Then in 1977 Sri Lanka was rocked by ethnic riots in which 128 people died.
+Then in 1977, Sri Lanka was rocked by ethnic riots in which 128 people died.
 Yet another constitution was introduced in 1978.
 This one made a president the head of state.
 However, the new constitution failed to satisfy the Tamils.

 In 1983 civil war broke out between Tamils and Sinhalese.
-On 23 July 1983 Tamil separatists ambushed and killed 13 Sinhalese soldiers.
+On 23 July 1983, Tamil separatists ambushed and killed 13 Sinhalese soldiers.
 The result was rioting in which hundreds of people died.
 Afterward, the Tamils fought a guerrilla war against the government.

-India was drawn into the crisis in 1987 when they agreed to send a peacekeeping force to the north and east of Sri Lanka.
+India was drawn into the crisis in 1987 when it agreed to send a peacekeeping force to the north and east of Sri Lanka.
 However, fighting soon broke out between the Indian forces and the Tamil ‘Tigers’ or guerrillas.
 The Indian Peace Keeping force withdrew in 1990 and fighting between Tamils and Sinhalese began again.

-Meanwhile in the late 1980s Maoist Janatha Vimukthi Peramuna led a violent campaign in the south.
+Meanwhile, in the late 1980s, Maoist Janatha Vimukthi Peramuna led a violent campaign in the south.
 It was crushed in 1989-1990.
 In 1993 President Premadasa was assassinated.
 From the mid-1990s efforts were made to end the fighting.
 A cease-fire was made in February 2002 and talks were held.

 However, the cease-fire broke down, and fighting resumed.
 The war ended in 2009 with the defeat of the Tamil Tigers by the Sri Lankan government.
 Despite the bloodshed, some progress was made in Sri Lanka.
-By 1986 Sri Lankanwas self-sufficient in rice.
+By 1986 Sri Lanka was self-sufficient in rice.
 Life expectancy increased from 50 in 1948 to 69 in 1983.

 From 1977 the Sri Lankan government adopted a market economy.
 Sri Lanka still produces tea, rubber, and coconuts and the textile industry is growing.
 Tourism has now become a major industry.
 In the early 21st century the economy of Sri Lanka grew steadily.
-In 2020 the population of Sri Lanka was 22 million.
+In 2024 the population of Sri Lanka was 22 million.

 Colombo

-Last revised 2022
+Last revised 2024